Skip to main content

 Research results

-Six themes that emerged from the interviews, each one shaping the eventual Waco3.io product.
+Six themes from the interviews, each one shaping what Waco3.io eventually became.

 Visit Waco3.io